 Figure 3

 To better understand the functional attributes of these diverse communities, we propose using a newly developed ecological database (‘ecoDB’, Wilhelm et al., in prep), which can attribute growth rate, pH preference, substrate use, stress tolerance, and broad environmental associations to a breadth of soil organisms relevant to SOC cycling (Morrissey et al., 2019; Pepe-Ranney et al., 2016; Rocca et al., 2019).
 Based on ecoDB, we will define ruderal phylotypes as organisms (i) exhibiting rapid growth and senescence, or (ii) those possessing high numbers of ribosomal gene copies, determined using the rrnDB (Stoddard et al., 2015).
-We will define surface-colonizing phylotypes by (i) relatedness to genomes that encode surface-gliding motility (Wilhelm, 2018) or holdfast genes (Wilhelm et al., in prep)—a common mechanism of attachment in soils—and the (ii) capacity to degrade polymeric substances (cellulose and lignin).
-We will define phenolic acid degrading phylotypes by relatedness to genomes encoding peripheral pathways for aromatic degradation (Fuchs et al., 2011), including pobA which contributes to soil priming (Wilhelm et al., in prep) and with the (ii) capacity to degrade phenolic acids (benzoic acid, 4-hydroxybenzoate, and coniferyl alcohol).
+We will define surface-colonizing phylotypes by (i) relatedness to genomes that encode surface-gliding motility (Wilhelm, 2018) or holdfast genes (Wilhelm et al., in prep)—a common mechanism of attachment in soils—and (ii) the capacity to degrade polymeric substances (cellulose and lignin).
+We will define phenolic acid degrading phylotypes by (i) relatedness to genomes encoding peripheral pathways for aromatic degradation (Fuchs et al., 2011), including pobA which contributes to soil priming (Wilhelm et al., in prep) and with (ii) the capacity to degrade phenolic acids (benzoic acid, 4-hydroxybenzoate, and coniferyl alcohol).
 Figure 4 displays an example of the ecoDB applied to a metabolomic study of litter decomposition (Lynch et al., in prep), where different plant litters were incubated with their native phylosphere communities (green network) or a mixture of phylosphere and an added soil inoculum (brown networks represent phylotypes found only in soil inoculum while purple represents phylotypes found in both environments).
 Using ecoDB we show that litter decomposition is driven by phylotypes assigned copiotrophic and cellulolytic status (starred symbols), which were active only in soil environments.

 Figure 4